Back to School Wellbeing: 3 R’s for Teachers, Students and Parents

 Recharge

-Recharging is filling up your cup and engaging in self-care.
-This looks different for different people and that’s OK!
+Recharging is filling up your cup and engaging in self-care — and this looks different for everyone.

 Ways to recharge include:

-• Eating high quality whole food to fuel your body and brain.
+• Eating high-quality, whole foods to fuel your body and brain.

-• Refreshing yourself with longer breaks in the evenings and on the weekends.
+• Refreshing yourself with longer breaks in the evenings and on weekends.

-• Spending quality time with people who you genuinely enjoy being around.
+• Spending time with people who uplift and energize you.

-• Feeding your spiritual self with activities that bring meaning and peace to your life.
+• Feeding your spiritual self with activities that bring meaning and peace.

 • Doing more of what brings you joy.

-Taking time to recharge each day helps you keep your cup from emptying.
-Taking extra time to recharge on the weekends and during holiday breaks helps you fill your cup to the brim.
+Taking time to recharge daily helps you keep your cup from emptying.
+Using weekends and school breaks to restore more deeply helps you refill to the brim.

 Subscribe